Landmark ruling reveals misuse of Energy Charter Treaty

 The Statis then launched a series of arbitration cases in the US, Belgium, the Netherlands, Italy, and Luxembourg that all confirmed that Kazakhstan under the ECT was liable to pay the €500m award.
 This led to the freezing of Kazakhstani assets worth a total €5.5bn.

-These expensive legal proceedings were funded and, according to the Kazakh defence, "de facto managed" by US hedge funds and investment bankers that funded in the arbitration as a third party, and would share in the potential rewards the Statis would be awarded.
+These expensive legal proceedings were funded and, according to the Kazakh defence, "de facto managed" by Argentem Creek Partners, a US hedge fund, that funded in the arbitration as a third party, and would share in the potential rewards the Statis would be awarded.

 However, fast forward to 2021, and the Belgian court has now found it "indisputable" that the previous arbitration "relied on evidence that is now known to be inaccurate and materially misstated."